hngo13-cell/msba265-module1-AnhNgo/Peer_Review_Statement.md

 **Student:** Anh Ngo

-I confirm that I independently reviewed and tested Anh Ngo's MSBA 265 Module 1 project by following the instructions provided in the `README.md` file.
+We confirm that we independently reviewed and tested Anh Ngo's MSBA 265 Module 1 project by following the instructions provided in the `README.md` file.

 The following steps were completed: